butterchickensupper/butter-client/README.md

 ## Contact

-To get more help contact ButterChickenSupper@gmail.com
+To get more information contact ButterChickenSupper@gmail.com